Miss South Dakota Teen USA

 The Miss South Dakota Teen USA competition is the pageant that selects the representative for the state of South Dakota in the Miss Teen USA pageant.

 South Dakota's highest placement was in 1986 when Valerie Marsden placed 4th runner-up to Allison Brown of Oklahoma.
 Their most recent placement was in 2024, when Olivia Odenbrett placed in the top 20.

 Seven Miss South Dakota Teen USA titleholders have won the Miss South Dakota USA pageant and competed at Miss USA.

 The pageant was first held in 1982 to select a winner to represent the state at Miss Teen USA 1983.
 It has been directed by KPC Productions since 2025 and is a subsidiary of the Miss Universe Organization.
 It has been held in Sioux Falls, Aberdeen, Rapid City, Pierre, Brookings, Brandon, Watertown, and Des Moines.

-The current titleholder, Bella Puetz of Sioux Falls was crowned on August 8, 2025 at the Franklin Center in Des Moines.
-She represented South Dakota at the Miss Teen USA 2025 pageant.
+The current titleholder, Jasmine Jerke of Sioux Falls was crowned on May 30, 2026 at the Franklin Center in Des Moines.
+She represented South Dakota at the Miss Teen USA 2026 pageant.